 My school lunch ideas for toddlers are straight from my kitchen.
 Not recreating the wheel or anything here, just hoping to inspire.
 Simple yet creative enough food ideas that you can have packed in your little one’s knapsack in under 10 minutes.
 Let’s have those containers coming back empty!

-The Gear 2 of 12
+1. The Gear

-I ordered gear from Lunch Bots and LapTop Lunches after doing some research based on reviews and price.
+I ordered gear from Lunch Bots and Bentology after doing some research based on reviews and price.
 As a long-time tupperware hoarder, I knew these would bring a smile to my face every morning (this is important, especially when caffeinated).
 I also knew that they would last, loved the double insulated snack containers and insulated thermal vessels for hot lunch action.
 The complete breakdown of what I use is below!

 These suckers right here.
 These last through endless dishwasher runs and washing machine cycles.
 You can get sweet deals on packages with enough labels to do your kids’ clothes, food containers, and shoes.
 I ordered these last spring and we’re still going strong.
 You really want to label all of the everything that steps foot in daycare, preschool, or kindergarten.
 Or it goes missing.
 I learned that a little late in the game.

-Healthy Mac & Cheese 4 of 12
+3. Healthy Mac & Cheese

 When I don’t make Mac & Cheese from scratch, like you know – at 7 in the morning, I whip up a box of Annie’s Organic Mac & Cheese.
 I toss in some chopped carrots from the garden with the noodles while they are cooking and minced spinach at the end when I stir in the powdered cheese, butter and milk.
 I add some fresh grated cheese too, whatever’s on hand.
 Strawberries and grapes are two of Wyndham’s favorite snacks, as is anything from the organic snack line for toddlers from President’s Choice.

-Mix Things Up!
-5 of 12
+4. Mix Things Up!

 Nothing foreign here.
 It’s all in the presentation, which yes is important when trying to get your toddler to eat their lunch on their own at school.
 Just is.
 I can’t be alone in that!
 Carrot sticks (fresh from the garden, which means my toddler eats them up with pride because that really works I’ve found…grow food with your kids and they’ll be more inclined to eat it), banana slices, and granola bar.
 Sliced ham (leftovers from crock-pot ham) and cheddar cheese wrap rolls.
 This is where those panda bear food picks come in handy.
 Lifting up sandwiches and wraps can get tricky for chubby little fingers.
 This makes it easier AND cute.
 Wyndham is highly amused by those little picks.
 Also shown: halved dried prunes and apricots.